Eloisa Gómez

 BIO:

-Eloisa’s poem, Charlie's Coat, is included in the Bards Against Hunger Chapbook – 2018 Wisconsin Edition (Local Gems Press); she was a WODC writer in residence in November 2018.
-Write on Door Co., a non-profit literary organization in Fish Creek, WI.
+Eloisa’s published poems, Charlie's Coat, was included in the Bards Against Hunger Chapbook – 2018 Wisconsin Edition (Local Gems Press) and Manuelita La Mariposa in Bramble Literary Magazine, Fall 2022 Edition.
+She was a Write on Door Co. writer in residence in November 2018.

-Eloisa co-authored the book, Somos Latinas: Voices of Wisconsin Latina Activists, (Wisconsin Historical Society Press) which won the 2019 “IPPY” (Independent Publisher) Award in the Women’s Studies category.
+Eloisa co-authored the book, Somos Latinas: Voices of Wisconsin Latina Activists, (Wisconsin Historical Society Press) which won the 2019 “IPPY” (Independent Publisher) Award in the Women’s Studies category and won First Place in the 2019 Social Justice Category from Next Gen Indie Book Awards.

-She lives in Milwaukee, Wisconsin, where she continues to research Latina activism, is a member of the South Shore Poets’ group and receives poetry coaching from Dr. Debra Vest of the Vest Conservatory for Writers.
+She lives in Milwaukee, Wisconsin, where she continues to research Latina activism and is a member of the South Shore Poets’ and the Sparks.
 She can be reached at: gomez.eloisa11@gmail.com

 PUBLICATIONS: